Ever sleuthed around to find out information about someone and succeeded? You may just have the research skills to get a court researcher job.

 Not everyone is cut out to be a court researcher, but if you think you’ve got what it takes, I hope the information above has been helpful.

-If you love doing research, but you’re not qualified to be a court researcher or it sounds a bit overwhelming, here are 8 online research jobs you can apply for.
+If you love doing research, but you’re not qualified to be a court researcher or it sounds a bit overwhelming, here are some online research jobs you can apply for.